 Overcoming Trials

 Someone tied a ragged rope swing over the creek last summer.
-I walked by that rope all winter, frayed edges hanging grey and frozen over icy water.
-Sometime in the thickest part of those long winter months, the old rope started to remind me of the truth I needed when the sun hid its face for weeks on end: Cling to God, and when you reach the end of your rope, you’ll find he was the one holding onto you the whole time.
+I walked by that rope all winter, its frayed edges hanging grey and frozen over icy water.
+Sometime in the middle of those long winter months, the old rope started to remind me of the truth I needed when the sun hid its face for weeks on end: Sometimes you have to reach the end of your rope and lose your grip before you realize God was holding onto you the whole time.

 And that’s when we’ll discover it: Underneath are the everlasting arms of our Savior.

-Learning to Cling to God
+Learning to Hold on to God

 1. Remember that even if the worst-case scenario becomes reality, God is still with you.